aws/aws-cli/awscli/examples/ssm/list-documents.rst

 **To list all the configuration documents in your account**

-This example lists all the configuration documents in your account.
+This example lists all the documents in your account.

 Command::